 Continuation of Stipend in the Event of Disabling Non-Work-Related Illness or Injury

-As this plan is to provide stipend protection in the event of a non-work-related, disabling personal illness or injury, no payment will be made for unused stipends discussed in this section; in other words, this seven days is not accrued and will not be paid out if unused.
+As this plan is to provide stipend protection in the event of a non-work-related, disabling personal illness or injury, no payment will be made for unused stipends discussed in this section; in other words, the seven (7) days is not accrued and will not be paid out if unused.

-If the non-work-related illness or injury causing inability to participate in the training program extends beyond 7 calendar days in the academic year, your stipend will be continued at 2/3 of the full amount for the remainder of the academic year as previously defined in this Agreement.
+If the non-work-related illness or injury causing inability to participate in the training program extends beyond seven (7) calendar days in the academic year, your stipend will be continued at ⅔ of the full amount for the remainder of the academic year as previously defined in this Agreement.
 It will then cease at the end of the contractual period.

 This payment will not exceed ⅔ of your regular stipend amount inclusive of all sources of income (e.g., State Disability Insurance, Short Term Disability insurance, etc.).

-Extended absence, because of such non-work-related illness or injury or for any other reason, may have bearing on determination of eligibility to receive a certificate indicating satisfactory completion of the requirements of the training program, but such determination will not be affected by whether or not the stipend continued during such period of absence.
-For possible determination issues, please see section 4 above, entitled “Pregnancy Disability Leave”.
+Extended absences may have a bearing on determination of eligibility to receive a certificate indicating satisfactory completion of the requirements of the training program, but such determination will not be affected by whether or not the stipend continues during such period of absence.